opnfv/storperf/docs/testing/user/introduction.rst

 There are some ports that the container can expose:

-    * 22 for SSHD.
+    * Deprecated: 22 for SSHD.
 Username and password are root/storperf.
 This is used for CLI access only
     * 5000 for StorPerf ReST API.
     * 8000 for StorPerf's Graphite Web Server